 Introduced June 5, 2017; passed July 3; effective July 17, 2017

-Benefitted: Neighbors of planned dispensary on Ridge Rd
+Benefitted: Neighbors of planned dispensary at 4741 Ridge Rd

 Adds a new setback requirement for dispensaries to be 800 ft from any planned school property.
 The present setback (unchanged by this bill) is 500 ft from an existing school property.
 Thus, once the school is built, the dispensary would then be allowed, but not before.